vineetk1/interact-keras-model/README.md

 # Interact with Keras Model
 This software is an interactive command-line program.
-It interacts with user-generated deep learning keras based models.
+It interacts with user-generated deep-learning keras-based models.
 The user does the following:
 1. Build a deep-learning model using Keras
 1. Interact with the model using this interactive command-line program
 ## Table of contents